biodotpe/os-link/README.md

 ### What's new in this repo?

-You will find the following buttons that may be of your interested:
+You will find the following buttons that may be of interest:
 - A personal website
 - ORCID
 - ResearchGate